 |

-collecting fine porcelain.
+for collecting fine porcelain.
 That is probably why we see such beautiful Lefton mermaids clad in wonderful colors and outfits!
-The Lefton Company was founded in 1941.
-Lefton traveled to
+Lefton imported many products from

 |